LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 .. method:: value_list(name::string)

-   Executes an associated block once for each value allowed for an "ENUM" or "SET" field.
+   Executes a capture block once for each value allowed for an "ENUM" or "SET" field.
 Requires a single parameter: the name of an "ENUM" or "SET" field from the current table.
 This method will not work in ``-sql`` inlines or if the ``-noValueLists`` parameter is specified.

 .. method:: value_listItem()

-   While in a `value_list` associated block, it returns the value for the current item.
+   While in a `value_list` capture block, it returns the value for the current item.

 .. method:: selected()